invtfl-bharti/home-decor-landing-page/README.md

 Explore the various styles and features used or added of my very first E-commerce website.

 ## Contributing
-If you'd like to contribute to Daisy Delights, feel free to fork the repository and submit a pull request.
+If you'd like to contribute to LIFEstyle, feel free to fork the repository and submit a pull request.
 We welcome contributions to improve the user experience ,add new features or enhance the Frontend using HMTL and CSS.

 ## Contact
 If you have any questions or feedback, feel free to reach out: